Missouri General Assembly: Sessions and quorum

 According to Article III, Section 20 of the Missouri Constitution, the General Assembly must convene on the first Wednesday after the first Monday in January following the state general election.
 It adjourns on May 30, with no consideration of bills after 6:00 p.m. on the first Friday following the second Monday in May.
 No appropriation bill may be considered after 6:00 p.m. on the first Friday after the first Monday in May.
 If the Governor returns a bill with his objections after adjournment sine die, the General Assembly is automatically reconvened on the first Wednesday following the second Monday in September for a period not to exceed ten days to consider vetoed bills.

 The Governor may convene the General Assembly in special session for a maximum of 60 calendar days at any time.
 Only subjects recommended by the Governor in his call or a special message may be considered.
 The President Pro Tem and the Speaker may convene a 30-day special session upon petition of three-fourths of the members of each chamber.

 Neither the House nor Senate, without the consent of the other chamber, adjourn for more than ten days at any one time, nor to any other place than that in which the two houses may be sitting.

 As a part-time legislature, compensation is low with the General Assembly, and most senators and representatives hold jobs outside their legislative duties.
-Lawmakers are paid about $35,915 per legislative year.
+Lawmakers are paid $41,770 per legislative year, plus $142.40 per diem.